wkdgmr/wkdmod/README.md

 **RECOMMENDED GAME SETTINGS FOR WKDMOD**
 - <a href="https://github.com/wkdgmr/wkdmod/blob/5d408772fc32f20652193196221e57e9a8e1692b/diablo.ini" target="_blank" rel="noopener noreferrer">DOWNLOAD PRECONFIGURED SETTINGS FILE</a> place this file into the **devxmods/wkdmod folder in %appdata%/roaming/** (or whatever location the game data is located depending on device you are playing on)
 - Multiplayer (Select Loopback to play solo offline)
-- SP QUESTS IN MP On* but only while playing in Normal.
-Turn off for NM and Hell.
+- SP QUESTS IN MP ON/OFF* optional, I like them on while playing in Normal.
+I then turn off for NM and Hell.
+There are pros/cons to on/off for instance having    them on let's you farm quests like Warlord of Blood, but having them off let's you farm Lvls 15/16 Lazerus/Diablo faster
 - Crippling Shrines OFF
 - (Hellfire) Theo OFF* optional, I prefer it off.
-- (Hellfire) Cow Quest can be turned on if you want to score some backstage tickets to Aerosmith at the coliseum and get an OP mid-game chest armor
+- (Hellfire) Cow Quest can be turned on if you want to score some backstage tickets to Aerosmith at the coliseum
 - Friendly Fire OFF* Friendly Fire ON now enables INVADER game mode.
 You will drop items upon death at the hands of monsters and players.
 - **DEVIATE FROM THESE RECOMMENDATIONS AT YOUR PERIL**
 - Please feel free to change any setting not mentioned here to your preference.